 A clipping path can be done with photo editing software like adobe photoshop CC, illustrator, CS, etc. but the clipping path in adobe InDesign makes the process fully easier than all of them.

 In other photoshop applications, when you go to make a clipping path, you would need to know about the usage of some tools at first.

 You might hear those tools called photoshop pen tool, magic wand tool, eraser the tool, etc. although you can’t use these tools unless you get enough knowledge and using skills to do that.

 But in InDesign software, you don’t have to do so much, as there is a separate clipping path option in InDesign that will allow you to make a clipping path in any image with just one tap.

-So, InDesign makes the clipping path process easy to all.
-Here I am showing all the process of making a clipping path in InDesign.
+So, InDesign makes the clipping path process easy for all.
+Here I am showing all the processes of making a clipping path in InDesign.
 Take a look if you want to gather skills in a similar issue,

 Figure II: Ellipse Frame Tool